SmartSphere-code/E-ticket-telegramBot/README.md

 - **`CALLBACK_URL`**: Update with the URL of the server hosting this project or an ngrok port-forwarded URL.
 Ensure it ends with `/genv`.

 **Ticket Pricing:**
+Ticket prices can be adjusted based on your needs and more options can be added too
 - **`STANDARD`**: 50
 - **`DOUBLE`**: 80
 - **`VIP`**: 120